 For wet shaving, you can adapt using a safe moisturising or cleansing oil as a base, with some safe thick soap on top.

 For a dedicated product, in the US, WSP’s Hypoallergenic Rustic Shaving Soap consists of just stearic acid, coconut oil, glycerin and potassium hydroxide.
-In the UK, Le Pere Lucien Unscented Shaving Soap is just potassium stearate, coconut derivatives and glycerin.
+In the UK, Le Pere Lucien Unscented Shaving Soap is mainly stearate, shea butter, coconut derivatives and glycerin.

 Shaving gels and creams generally contain water, which means potentially allergenic preservatives are required.
 Vanicream’s Shaving Cream may be worth trying, but it does contain disodium EDTA as a preservative, which is an occasional allergen.